rafalp/Misago/docs/SetupMaintenance.md

 ### Setup

-To install Misago setup and activate virtual environment for your site and then fire following command:
+To install Misago setup and activate virtual environment for your site, fire the following command:

     pip install misago --pre

-This will install Misago in your virtual environment and make `misago-start.py` script available for you to use to create pre-configured Misago site.
+This will install Misago in your virtual environment and make `misago-start.py` script available for you to use to create a pre-configured Misago site.

 Now decide on your site's module name.
 This name will be used for python module that will contain your configuration files.
 This means it should be only latin lowercase letters and (optionally) digits or underscore sign ("_").
 Good idea is to use your domain name as source for project namespace, for example turning "misago-forum.org" into "misagoforumorg".

 Once you've decided on your name, create your site configuration module.
-In example we assume your site will be named "misagoforumorg":
+In this example we assume your site will be named "misagoforumorg":

 	misago-start.py misagoforumorg

-This will create directory "misagoforumorg" in your working directory.
-Inside you will find following items:
+This will create the directory "misagoforumorg" in your working directory.
+Inside you will find the following items:

-* `manage.py` script that you can use to run administrative commands Misago provides as well as access its python shell which is usefull for quick and dirty administration work.
+* `manage.py` - Script that you can use to run administrative commands Misago provides as well as access its python shell which is usefull for quick and dirty administration work.
-* `cron.txt` that contains example crontab configuration for automating maintenance tasks on your site.
+* `cron.txt` - Contains example crontab configuration for automating maintenance tasks on your site.
-* `avatargallery` directory that contains example avatar gallery you may load using `manage.py` script to run `loadavatargallery` task that will load it into avatar gallery.
+* `avatargallery` - Directory that contains example avatar gallery you may load using `manage.py` script to run `loadavatargallery` task that will load it into avatar gallery.
-* `media` directory for user uploaded files.
+* `media` - Directory for user uploaded files.
-* `misagoforumorg` python module with configuration files for your site.
+* `misagoforumorg` - Python module with configuration files for your site.
-* `static` directory for static assets like css, js or images.
+* `static` - Directory for static assets like css, js or images.
-* `theme` directory for overriding default assets with your own ones.
+* `theme` - Directory for overriding default assets with your own ones.

 We will get to `misagoforumorg` in a minute, but before that lets spend few more moments in our current location.

 This directory has special purpose.
 It serves as "container" for your customizations for Misago.
-If you want to install extension or plugin that has no `setup.py` of its own or use custom styles or templates on your site, you will put them there, making them easily accessible for your Misago installation.
+If you want to install an extension or plugin that has no `setup.py` of its own or use custom styles or templates on your site, you will put them there, making them easily accessible for your Misago installation.

 Let's go deeper.
 Change your current directory to "misagoforumorg".
-By default this directory will contain four files: `__init__.py`, thats special file that tells python this directory is python package, `settings.py` that contains all low-level settings of your site, `urls.py` that tells your forum about links on your site and finally `wsgi.py`, thats special file servers use to understand and talk with your application.
-Unless you are building entire site around your forum, you can ignore `urls.py`.
+By default this directory will contain four files:

+* `__init__.py` - Special file that tells python this directory is python package
+* `settings.py` - Contains all low-level settings of your site
+* `urls.py` - Tells your forum about links on your site
+* `wsgi.py` - Special file servers use to understand and talk with your application.
+Unless you are building the entire site around your forum, you can ignore `urls.py`.

-Open `settings.py` in your code editor of choice and give a look in values listed here.
+Open `settings.py` in your code editor of choice and take a look at the values listed here.
 Each value is accompanied by commentary explaining its purpose.
-You'll need to setup database connection
+You'll need to setup the database connection

 Move back to directory with manage.py and use it to initialize Misago database by firing migrate:

     python manage.py migrate

-Next, call createsuperuser command to create super admin in database:
+Next, call createsuperuser command to create a super admin in database:

     python manage.py createsuperuser

-Finally, start development server using "runserver" command:
+Finally, start development server using the "runserver" command:

     python manage.py runserver

-If server starts, you should be able to visit `http://127.0.0.1:8000` in your browser and see forum index, however as work on project is underway revisions may frequently introduce changes that will break runserver.
+If server starts, you should be able to visit `http://127.0.0.1:8000` in your browser and see forum index, however as work on the project is underway revisions may frequently introduce changes that will break runserver.

 ### Deployment